 It’s brutal honesty with no strings attached and that’s a gift.

-So dig deep.
-Test wide.
-And remember: The best names are stories, not just syllables.
+So dive deep.
+Test a lot.
+And don’t forget: the best names are tales, not just sounds.